Last Updated | October 4, 2023

 Medical Record Documentation – Best Practices

 Electronic health records and documentation can be complicated, and it wouldn’t be wrong to say that doctors are still trying to adapt to the change.
 To begin with, physicians must have a clear understanding of the scope and best practices for maintaining medical record documentation.
-Certain best practices can assist physicians to keep up with the right medical record documentation.
+Certain best practices can assist physicians in keeping up with the right medical record documentation.

 These practices are essential for the proper exchange of information during interactions between patients and physicians.
 In addition, it ensures that all the interactions are properly recorded and integrated with the notes.
 These practices involve ensuring that health records have accurate and precise information.
 Also, the patients must encourage routine analysis of healthcare records.

 The medical staff must ensure that health record documentation is part of the competencies.
 The healthcare facilities must implement the six Cs with medical record documentation which includes the cause of disease symptoms, clinical importance of the negative test results, and chronic conditions that can influence patient care.

 In addition, six Cs also include clarity and checking the laterality.
 The documentation review must be conducted properly, ensuring that everyone is able to understand the knowledge gaps.
 The physicians must collaborate with each other to create practical and measurable goals for improving the documentation.